Oil Company Is Cutting Jobs at Oklahoma Location

 “We anticipate some jobs in Bartlesville will be impacted by the announcement, but it’s too early in the process to know the full impact,” said company spokesperson David Austin.

 This is not the first time the Bartlesville location has faced layoffs.
 At various times, the company has cut its workforce at the facility.
-The last round of significant layoffs there took place in September 2016, when nearly 90 employees lost their jobs.
+The last round of significant job cuts took place in September 2016, when nearly 90 employees lost their jobs.

 The September 2016 round of layoffs accounted for roughly six percent of the total workforce employed at the plant.
 About 1,400 employees were reported to be working at the Bartlesville location at that point.

-The layoffs in 2016 were part of ConocoPhillips’ targeted headcount reduction efforts that began in July of that year.
+The job cuts in 2016 were part of ConocoPhillips’ targeted headcount reduction efforts that began in July of that year.
 The company has cut about 1,000 jobs as part of its downsizing efforts.
 Most of these layoffs occurred in North America—the U.S. and Canada—where ConocoPhillips maintains its biggest presence.

 ConocoPhillips has been facing a consistent decline in revenues as its biggest product—oil—has hit a price floor.
 Multiyear lows in oil prices have caused many oil companies to cut production and downsize operations.